fortsnek9348/Cv4MiniEngine/README.md

 * Cv4MiniEngine save games are NOT compatible with Vanilla BTS, due to missing checksum.
 * Saved replays are compatible in both directions.

+#### Licence

+See LICENSE.txt.

+Code in "CvGameCoreDLL" contains original Firaxis CvGameCoreDLL code.
+Licence applies to additions and modifications only.

+Scripts in "Data" contain code derived from [BUG Mod](https://civ4bug.sourceforge.net/BUGMod.html) and original Firaxis scripts.